Pregnancy Weight Gain: BMI vs. Reality

 1. If Your Starting BMI is Normal (18.5 - 24.9)

-Medical professionals typically recommend a total weight gain of 25 to 35 pounds.
-This accounts for the baby, increased blood volume, amniotic fluid, and essential fat stores necessary for breastfeeding later.
+General guidelines published by major health organizations have historically suggested a total weight gain of 25 to 35 pounds for people in this BMI range.
+This accounts for the baby, increased blood volume, amniotic fluid, and fat stores that may be used for breastfeeding later.
+Your personal situation may differ.

 2. If Your Starting BMI is Underweight (< 18.5)